 5. Boost immunity

 A stronger immune system just might be waiting for you at the bottom of a cup of ginger tea.
 Ginger has demonstrated antiviral, antibacterial and antifungal properties.
-This makes it an excellent homeopathic remedy for not only any kind of infection but also for allergies or cold symptoms.
+This makes it an excellent homeopathic remedy for not only any kind of infection, but also for allergies and cold symptoms.

 How exactly does ginger do all that?
 The ginger root contains compounds called gingerols, shogaol and paradols.
 These cool little compounds are capable of fighting inflammation and free radicals, which can reduce your risk of chronic pain or disease.
 (14)

-Normalizing your blood sugar is important for much more than just trying to avoid adult-onset diabetes.
-Keeping your blood sugar in check will give you more energy, reduce cravings, aid in weight loss, and help you sleep better.
+Normalizing your blood sugar is important for so many reasons.
+Keeping your blood sugar in check will give you more energy, reduce cravings, can aid in weight loss, and help you sleep better.
 And ginger tea can be a secret weapon in keeping your blood sugar stable.
 (15)

 Adding a daily dose of ginger to your diet has been proven to have long-term benefits in controlling blood sugar.
 (16) Even for people who are diabetic, consuming ginger regularly can improve their blood sugar and insulin resistance.
 (17)

-One of the best ways to keep your heart healthy is to keep your cholesterol in check.
+One of the best ways to support your heart health is to keep your cholesterol in check.
 Ginger tea can help you maintain good cholesterol and might even help lower your LDL cholesterol levels.
 (18)

 When research subjects were given daily doses of ginger, they experienced a significant decrease in total cholesterol, LDL cholesterol and triglycerides as compared to those who were given a placebo.
 (19)